dot-layer/blog/content/blog/2020-08-19-train-a-sequence-model-with-poutyne/index.en.md

 It will take around 6 minutes per epochs, so around an hour for the complete training.

 ### Results
-The next figure shows the loss and the accuracy during training (blue) and during validation (orange).
+The next figure shows the loss and the accuracy during our training (blue) and during our validation (orange) steps.
 After 10 epochs, we obtain a validation loss and accuracy of `0.01981` and `99.54701` respectively, which is pretty good for a first model.
 Also, we can see that our model did not seem to have overfitted.